Legal Sidebari

 fundamental right to marry as a liberty interest protected under the Due Process Clause.
 In Loving v.

-he Court declared unconstitutional a Virginia statute that prohibited interracial marriage.
+Virginia, the Court declared unconstitutional a Virginia statute that prohibited interracial marriage.
 Chief

 Justice Warren, writing for a unanimous court, first held that the state anti-miscegenation law was an